 What causes Constipation in Parkinson’s disease?

-Other factors increase constipation, and it is very easy to treat these other factors:
+Other factors increase constipation, and it is straightforward to treat these other factors:

 - Patients prefer to eat softer things in Parkinson’s disease because these are easy to swallow.
-Frequently, these softer things e.g. rice do not provide enough fiber.
+Frequently, these softer things (e.g. rice) do not provide enough fibre.
 Fiber in our food absorbs water and makes stools soft, making them easy to pass.

 - When the urge comes, patients with Parkinson’s disease may not be able to get up to pass stool.
 This may cause stools to become hard and impacted (stuck).

-- Some medications such as opioids (e.g. tramadol, given for pain), antidepressants (e.g. Amitriptyline), antihypertensives (diltiazem, furosemide, chlorthiazides etc) may worsen constipation.
+- Some medications such as opioids (e.g. tramadol, given for pain), antidepressants (e.g. Amitriptyline), antihypertensives (diltiazem, furosemide, chlorothiazide etc) may worsen constipation.

 What should you eat if you have Parkinson’s disease & constipation?

-Ideally you should eat a high-fiber diet.
-Particularly, you should eat a diet rich in insoluble fiber which is found in raw vegetables and fruits.
+Ideally, you should eat a high-fibre diet.
+Particularly, you should eat a diet rich in insoluble fibre which is found in raw vegetables and fruits.

-It is important to be careful about the kind of vegetables and fruits you should eat.
+It is essential to be careful about the kind of vegetables and fruits you should eat.

 Try to eat vegetables and fruits that are easy to swallow.
-For example, having 1-2 bananas daily would be a great idea!
-Fruits and vegetables that are difficult to chew and swallow e.g. apples and pears may get stuck in your throat if you swallow them whole.
+For example, having 1-2 bananas every day would be a great idea!
+Fruits and vegetables that are difficult to chew and swallow (e.g. apples and pears) may get stuck in your throat if you try to swallow them whole.
 Therefore, you can mash them nearly into a pulp, or even better pulverize them in a mixer before you eat them.

-If you have diabetes, try to avoid fruits with high sugar content e.g. grapes and mangoes.
-Vegetables such as spinach, mushrooms or well cooked cauliflower, broccoli and other soft, easy to swallow vegetables would be very good choices.
+If you have diabetes, try to avoid fruits with high sugar content (e.g. grapes and mangoes).
+Vegetables such as spinach, mushrooms or well-cooked cauliflower, broccoli and other soft, easy to swallow vegetables would be excellent choices.

-If you have a lot of trouble incorporating fiber into your diet, think about buying a smoothie machine or maybe you can even use your regular mixer.
-If it is strong enough (Ninja is a good brand and is the one I use), it pulverizes any fruit or vegetable into a fine smoothie that is very tasty!
+If you have a lot of trouble incorporating fibre into your diet, think about buying a smoothie machine or maybe you can even use your regular mixer.
+If it is strong enough, it pulverizes any fruit or vegetable into a fine smoothie that is very tasty!
+“Ninja” is one such good brand for blenders.
 You can increase the taste further by adding reasonable quantities of sugar, chocolate powder, honey and other condiments.